johnsbarrie/web-dev-env/README.md

 # Build example for Gamesys

-> A gulp and webpack example for client and server
+> A example for client and server environment for ReactJS in es6
+>(gulp, webpack, react, flux, bootstrap 4, sass, babel)

 ### Install client